franton/JSS-In-A-Box/README.md

 ## The (almost) complete Casper 9 JSS setup script
 ## http://www.richard-purves.com/?p=136

-# 3rd August 2016 - 9.93 support coming soon.
-Requires work for Tomcat 8 which is in progress and for my having access to 9.93 ;)
-# Java 7 support being removed in next version.

 ### Introduction

 This is the (almost) complete setup script for JAMF Software's JSS server.
 It will perform the following tasks :-